The Great Gama: Rematch with Zbyszko

-In 1922, during a visit to India, the Prince of Wales presented Gama with a silver mace.

 Gama did not have any opponents until 1927, when it was announced that Gama and Zbyszko would face each other again.
 They met in Patiala in January 1928.
 Entering the bout, Zbyszko "showed a strong build of body and muscle" and Gama, it was reported "looked much thinner than usual".
 However, he managed to overpower the former easily and won the bout inside a minute, winning the Indian version of the lineal World Wrestling Championship.

 Following the bout, Zbyszko praised him, calling him a "tiger".

 At forty-eight years old he was now known as the "great wrestler" of India.

-Fight with Balram Heeraman Singh Yadav
+1929 onwards

 After defeating Zbyszko, Gama beat Jesse Petersen in February 1929.
 The bout lasted only one and a half minutes.

+In the same year, Gama fought memorable fight against Jatindra Charan Guho at Park Circus, Kolkata.
+After a stirring fight which showcased all the moves of Indian wrestling, the older Guha finally lost on a technicality.

-This was the last bout that Gama fought during his career.[citation needed] In the 1940s he was invited by the Nizam of Hyderabad and defeated all his fighters.
+In the 1940s he was invited by the Nizam of Hyderabad and defeated all his fighters.
 The Nizam then sent him to face the wrestler Balram Heeraman Singh Yadav(THE LION FROM HYDERABAD), who was never defeated in his life.The fight was very long, Gama was unable to defeat Heeraman and eventually neither wrestler won.
-After the independence and partitioning of India in 1947, Gama moved to Pakistan.
+After the independence and Partition of India in 1947, Gama moved to Pakistan.
 Although Gama did not retire until 1952, he failed to find any other opponents.
 After his retirement he trained his nephew Bholu Pahalwan, who held the Pakistani wrestling championship for almost 20 years.

 Final years

-After the partition of India in 1947, Gama moved to Pakistan.
-During the Hindu–Muslim riots that broke out at the time of partition, Gama saved hundreds of Hindus from Muslim mob in Lahore.
+After the Partition of India in 1947, Gama moved to Pakistan.
+During the Hindu–Muslim riots that broke out at the time of partition, Gama saved hundreds of Hindus from a Muslim mob in Lahore.
 Although Gama did not retire until 1952, he failed to find any other opponents.
 Some other sources say he wrestled until 1955.
 After his retirement, he trained his nephew Bholu Pahalwan, who held the Pakistani wrestling championship for almost 20 years.

 His final days were difficult; he had five sons and four daughters and all the sons died young.
 When his youngest son Jalaluddin died in 1945 at the age of just thirteen, Gama was heartbroken and lost the power of speech for some days.
 He migrated to Pakistan at partition and tried his hand at different unsuccessful ventures including a bus service in Karachi called the "Gama Transport Service".
 Gama was given land and monthly pension by the government and supported his medical expenses until his death.
-He died in Lahore, Pakistan on 23 May 1960 after a period of illness.
+Gama was also awarded the president medal for the Pride of Performance, after suffering from high blood pressure from 1952 onwards, he died in Lahore, Pakistan on 23 May 1960 after a period of illness.

-Kulsoom Nawaz, politician and wife of Pakistani prime minister Nawaz Sharif, was the granddaughter of Gama.
+Kulsoom Nawaz, politician and wife of Prime Minister of Pakistan Nawaz Sharif, was the granddaughter of Gama.